revbayes/revbayes.github.io/tutorials/divrate/modules/branch_specific_bds.md

 realistic ranges.
 For example, we can specify a uniform distribution that the goes from 0 to 100 expected events.
-Remember that this is only possible if the tree is known and not estimated simultaneously because only if the tree is do we also know the tree length.
+Remember that this is only possible if the tree is known and not estimated simultaneously because only if the tree is known, then we also know the tree length.
 As usual for rate parameter, we apply a scaling move to the `event_rate` variable.
 ```
 event_rate ~ dnUniform(0.0, 100.0/tree_length)
-event_rate.setValue(EXPECTED_NUM_EVENTS/tree_length)
 moves.append( mvScale(event_rate, lambda=1, tune=true, weight=2.0) )
 ```
 Additionally, we need a parameter for probability that the process starts at the root in any of the diversification-rate categories.